welnaseth/Hacker-Rank/README.md

-Answers to Hacker Rank Problems
+Solutions to Hacker Rank problems